soundofives/worldbuilding/Locations/15k/15k/Personalities/The Tower/The Tower.md

 ###### Apprentices (levels 3 and 4)

-1. Saamy Nightscribe, a young human girl specializing in Divination.
+1. Saamy Simic, a young human girl specializing in Divination.
 Her life's goal is to decipher the temporal tomes in the Library.
 	1. Her Spirit: Volania, from the early kingdom of Krinica after the Plane Race.
 2. Zoran Drakewolf, an young elf boy intensely curious in the mysteries of the Tower.
 Roguish in his demeanor, he specializes in uncovering hidden secrets within the tower--and he'll pay for tips.
 Often going by Drakewolf, Zoran specializes in transmutation and alchemy.
 Drakewolf does not have a Spirit yet.
 3. Lei of the Flaming Realms, a halfling fire mage known for her volatile temper and mastery over destructive spells.
 She can offer training in fire magic and may have quests involving containing dangerous magical accidents.
 She does not have a Spirit yet, but she wants a spirit from the Unravelling.